 Assignments in the national phase might vary from country to country, so please visit your national site to get complete information about the national assignments.

 The assignment consists of preparing a 2:00 minutes video, plus a making of document, where teams will reflect on a proposed question related to statistics.
-The topic will be announced in due time.

 Videos will be assessed by a jury, who will proclaim a winner.